NLnetLabs/routinator/doc/manual/source/manual-page.rst

                   which provides the same time but in the standard ISO date format.

+                  If only route origins are included, this format is identical to that produced by the RIPE NCC RPKI Validator except for different naming of the trust anchor.
+                  Routinator uses the name of the TAL file without the extension *.tal* whereas the RIPE NCC Validator has a dedicated name for each.

            jsonext
-                  The list is placed into a JSON object with three members:
+                  The list is placed into a JSON object with up to four
-                  *roas* contains the validated route origin
-                  authorizations, *routerKeys* contains the validated
+                  members: *roas* contains the validated route origin authorizations, *routerKeys* contains the validated
-                  BGPsec router keys, and *metadata* contains some information about the validation run itself.
+                  BGPsec router keys, *aspas* contains the validated ASPA payload, and *metadata* contains some information about the validation run itself.
+Of the first three, only those members are present that have not been disabled or excluded.

-                  All three members are always present, even if BGPsec has not been enabled.
-In this case, *routerKeys* will simply be empty.

                   The *roas* member contains an array of objects with four elements each: The autonomous system number of the network